what is psychological abuse

 • Being more responsible with money

-• Encouraging or allowing the victim to practice self-care, including joining support groups
+• Encouraging or allowing you to practice self-care, including going to support groups

 When the grooming is over, the abuser may: